 Follow the colorful blue and green Homestead Trail signs, as those will guide you along the hiking trail options, as opposed to the wooden Nordic Ski trail signs, those trails are very wet and can be impassable in the summer.
 There are several loop options, with signs at those intersections.

-After a ½ mile walk on a wide, often muddy trail, the trail turns left (north) onto a stretch of boardwalk that winds you through a bog, abundant with wildflowers all summer.
+From the Rogers Loop trailhead, after a ¼ mile walk on a wide trail you will encounter a colorful 180 ft. boardwalk.
+After another ¼ mile the trail turns left (north) onto a stretch of boardwalk that winds you through a bog, abundant with wildflowers all summer.
 The trail heads up where you will have a choice of going west or east on a big loop.
 Most hikers will go up one side of the loop and back down the other.

 The top (north side) of the loop brings you into an open meadow.
 From the bottom of the big open meadow, follow the trail north up to Reuben’s Bench, the high point at 1000 ft, with a huge view of Kachemak Bay and the Kenai Mountains.
 Perfect place for lunch!